It was 8:20 AM on a Saturday when I opened up my wardrobe.

 For example, it wouldn’t make sense to use an incense smell as an anchor for work-related stresses (unless you’re a baller and you have your own office).
 You want something accessible to you at all times, and that isn’t too conspicuous, like a picture on your desk or a song you can play on your phone.

-If you want to get the most out of anchoring, you need to start at the basics: understanding what types of anchors to use and when.
+If you want to get the most out of anchoring, you need to start with the basics: understanding what types of anchors to use and when.

 Visual anchors